landfoci/testblog.github.io/_posts/buster/2020-05-16-live-like-a-chimera-notes.md

 I see this color / chimera system as being a bit more precise and useful specifically when talking about the Flow and People modes of the Hydra framework.
 Or rather it's a bit more "mutually exclusive" even though they are both equally exhaustive.

+### Quick test.
+Which mode are you in right now?

+You can quickly figure out which mode you’re in right now by asking yourself these three Y/N questions.

+**3 questions:** In this moment, does A or B feel more true:

+1. I am A) in touch with my intuitions and authentic self B) out-of-touch and uncentered with my intuitions and authentic self
+2. I feel A) useful and appreciated by my community B) alienated and invisible to my community.
+3. The world outside my community feels: A) grounded and reliable B) disorganized and absurd

+**Answer key:** A and B represent answers to the 3 questions above.

+> BBB = Gray.
+AAA = Clear.
+> ABB = Red.
+BAB = Green.
+BBA = Blue.
+> AAB = Yellow.
+BAA = Cyan.
+ABA = Magenta.

 ### What is the Chimera reference to?

 TBD